teachingaway/teachingaway.github.io/_posts/2014-07-23-employee-inventions.md

 <p class="big-text">When can an employee spin up a side project without messy legal entanglements?
 When does a company own its employee's code?</p>

 To answer these common questions, we first look for contracts.
 If there was an invention assignment agreement, it will probably have our answers.
-If nothing was signed, we run into a mess of state and federal default rules.
+If no contracts were signed, we run into a mess of state and federal default rules.

 The post provides some quick takeaways for founders and employees, and then digs into the relevant (1) <a href="#patent-law">Patent Law</a>, (2) <a href="#copyright-law">Copyright Law</a>, and (3)  <a href="#non-compete-agreements-law">Non-Compete Law</a>.
 I've also put up a <a href="/invention-assignment-agreement/">sample Invention Assignment Agreement</a>.